HMS Springbank

 HMS Springbank was a Royal Navy fighter catapult ship of the Second World War.

+History

 Originally a cargo ship built in 1926 for Bank Line it was acquired by the Admiralty at the start of the war and converted to an "auxiliary anti-aircraft cruiser" by the addition of four twin 4 in gun turrets and two quadruple 2 pdr (40 mm) "pom-pom"s.

 In March 1941 a catapult for a single Fairey Fulmar naval fighter (from 804 Naval Air Squadron) was fitted midships as a means to give further protection for convoys from enemy aircraft.